-Families submitting an application for the Summer Session, which begins the Thursday after Memorial Day and runs through July are notified starting in late January as to their acceptance.
-Confirmation is required in the form of a perpetual security deposit in the amount of \$1,500.00, which must be received within seven (7) days of notification of acceptance.
+Families submitting an application for the Summer Session, which begins the Monday after Memorial Day and runs through July are typically notified starting in late February as to their acceptance.
+Confirmation is required in the form of a perpetual security deposit in the amount of \$1,500.00, which must be received within three days of notification of acceptance.
+This payment can be sent via ACH, or you can drop off a check at the campus where your child will be attending.